sroberts/sroberts.github.io/_posts/2015-01-27-cycles-ooda.md

 title: Intelligence Concepts - OODA
 ---

 The information security community loves lists, cycles, and other guides for actions.
-We have important steps that need to be followed, but no investigation is exactly the same, and everyone requires a bit of improvisation.
+We have important steps that need to be followed, but no investigation is exactly the same, and every one requires a bit of improvisation.

 So how do you balance these needs?
 The paradox of disciplined steps mixed with room to adapt to a situation.
 Lots of groups are posing solutions, some useful, some not so useful, and some 100% misconstrued.
 I'm going to take this week to break down a number of the most common cycles and processes including OODA (keep reading!), the Intelligence Cycle, the Cyber Kill Chain, & F3EAD.